k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- B:  Can programmatically catch some errors and continue the flow.

-\- C:  Will always cause the rollback in the transactional Stage.
+\- C:  Will always cause a rollback in the transactional Stage.

-\- D:  Must include the validation logic.
+\- D:  Must include validation logic.

 (**Solution 20.
 B: The Error Handler can catch an error and return 'true' in order to continue the flow.**).